Zion Springs wedding ceremony white lantern with green foliage on rustic barrel white pergola

 • Do-it-yourself decorations (don’t scoff, that crepe paper flower garland so lovingly designed and created by Auntie might look lost in the reception room.)

-4. Attire and alterations
+4. Attire and Alterations

 This applies to both before and after the wedding.
 If you borrow your attire, you should get it cleaned before and after the wedding, and be prepared to fork out around $200-$300.
 If you rent your wedding outfit, verify if dry cleaning is included in the rental fee.